amer/resinfra/README.md

 1. I have read up on the topic of network configuration in AWS
 2. I created a terraform script to deploy a fully configured vm in AWS with a VPC, a subnet, a public IP address, an internet gateway and security groups
 3. I wrote a small piece of documentation for the terraform script

+### Tim
+1. Yesterday I created an `ansible playbook` that sets up an nginx web server using docker containers.
+2. Today, I'll work on automatically running the playbook once the machines/ssh are ready.
+Also I'll finish my documentation for both terraform and ansible.

 ## 23.11.2020
 ### Johann